Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 3. Make Sure That The Steering Column Is Straight

-You can do this with a tool provided in the laser kit by attaching it to the steering column and pointing the laser to the centre of the chassis.
+You can do this with a tool provided in the laser kit by attaching it to the steering column and pointing the laser to the center of the chassis.
 This is the most reliable way to do it.
-If you judge it with your eyesight, there are various things that can go wrong, such as the possibility of the steering column being slightly bent for example.
+If you try to judge it with your eyesight, there are various things that can go wrong, such as the possibility of the steering column being slightly bent.

 4. Use The Locking Mechanism To Keep The Steering Wheel In Place